Skip to main content

 Riverside Space

-At our Chelsea Embankment site, we are creating a new area of public space by the river, for everyone to enjoy.
-Parts of the new space here will be ‘floodable’ at high tides, giving Londoners the first opportunity of its kind to dip their toe in what will be a cleaner River Thames.
+At Chelsea Embankment we have created a new area of public space by the river, for everyone to enjoy.
+Parts of the new space here will be ‘floodable’ at high tides, giving Londoners the first opportunity of its kind to dip their toe in a cleaner River Thames.

 Florian Roithmayr